vinicioslc/adonis4-tools/README.md

-# AdonisJS Language Server (Legacy)
+# Adonis4 Tools

 Provide for legacy adonisjs, autocomplete for services classes to increase development speed, with basic language server.

 ## Features

-[x] Services AutoCompletion
-[x] Models AutoCompletion
-[ ] AutoCompletion automatically use @typedef for add intellisense [ ] Controllers AutoCompletion
+- [x] Import and automatically use @typedef for add intellisense

-[ ] Route Controllers Validation If Exists
-[ ] Route Validators Auto Complete
+  - Ctrl+Shift+A open import menu

+- [ ] Autocomplete for providers and @typedef

-[ ] Route Validators Validation If Exists
+- [ ] GoToController when hover on Route Definitions strings
+- [ ] Go to service implementation when click on controllers

 ## Based on